tkgwku/grapple/README.md

 ### Caution
 Redistribute-version of this mod may contain modification by someone else, which can cause you some damage.
 So, be careful of use redistribute version.

+# Grapple Mod for MC1.13.2 alpha1

+### what to do next

+- Scout soul enchantment -- add new armour enchantment which softens falldamage, give speed effect
+- Configuration